Safe Paint for Bird Cages: 7 CRUCIAL Facts (Read First!)

 If you can, take some time to file off any irregularities so that the paint can adhere well later on.
 You should then get some sandpaper and give it a good sand down.

-Next, we need to wash off the dirt with water and allow it to dry fully.
+Next, we must wash off the dirt with water and allow it to dry fully.

 I recommend that you use a high-pressure washer for this!
 It makes it SO much easier.